 Of course, with the modern SaaS partnership ecosystem still being (relatively) young, it would be great if we could blow up the system and start with standard job titles.
 It would make things easier on everyone—and we could stop writing articles like this one.

 All this messiness shows change is happening.
 Partnerships are becoming more important, and companies are investing accordingly.
 Choosing a title that fits the role you’re interviewing for isn’t getting easier.

 Our advice?
 Go in with eyes wide open.

 Know which roles best match your skills and interests.
 Use simple keywords like “integration” and “marketing” to find the right roles, then narrow your search down.
 Avoid jobs that aren’t a good match, no matter the job title.

 It might feel like a mess now—but step one is acknowledging the mess.

 Interested in more partnership trends?
-Sign up to get our State of the Partner Ecosystem report when it’s released.
+Sign up to get our 2022 State of the Partner Ecosystem report below.